Art by, frog

 To ignore a zadrixes' story could be taken as a personal insult, especially if the zadrixes is a soothsayer or other religious figure.

-Most if not all of early zadrixes history has been buried by centuries of folklore, with thousands of different tales and interpretations. generally the most accepted history is that of the splitting of the Whole.
+Most, if not all, of early zadrixes history has been buried by centuries of folklore, with thousands of different tales and interpretations.
+Generally the most accepted history is that of the splitting of the Whole.
 Originally, the zadrixes only followed one god, this god has been given many names but is simply referred to as the Whole.
-It’s said that the zadrixes lived peacefully under the watchful eyes of the Whole for a millenia before the Shatter occurred.
+It's said that the zadrixes lived peacefully under the watchful eyes of the Whole for a millennia before the Shatter occurred.
 A being known as the Liar attacked the Whole, breaking the god and plunging the zadrixes into misery.

 Lost without the Whole, war and death ravaged zadrixes kind.
 In this time of darkness, a new guiding light shined.
 This light came in the form of the first Soothsayer, Thrall.
 With expertly woven tales and a charismatic smile, Thrall united the zadrixes under the new gods, the Listener, the Speaker, and the Allseer.
 The priest believed these new gods were the reformed pieces of the Whole, emerging once again to save the zadrixes from the tragedy that had befallen them.
 United once more, zadrixes kind began an era of new ideas and connections, an enlightenment, a rebirth.

 Zako is an arid planet dotted with small lakes, rivers, and zadrixes cities.
 Most cities are clustered around these lakes and rivers, as the zadrixes use them as both a form of transportation and a water source.
 A majority of the arable land is covered with paddy fields.